xweih/kcs_2.0/README.md

         + D[D['item'] == 'mussels']['pound'].values[0]

 ```
+Preparing the curated customer demand vector, "D", and "demandLBS", for computation.

 ```javascript
 # Add "df_add" to the D dataframe and delete "crawfish", "clams", "mussels", and "tail" from it.